Table of Contents

 Based on the above features, we can say that management has some characteristics of science.

-other disciplines such as Economics, Sociology, Psychology and Mathematics.
+Psychology and Mathematics.
 Like all other organised activity, management has its own vocabulary of terms and concepts.
 For example, all of us discuss sports like cricket and soccer using a common vocabulary.
 The players also use these terms to communicate with each other.
 Similarly managers need to communicate with one another with the help of a common vocabulary for a better understanding of their work situation.

-(ii) The principles of management have evolved over a period of time based on repeated experimentation and observation in different types of organisations.
 However, since management deals with human beings and human behaviour, the outcomes of these experiments are not capable of being accurately predicted or replicated.
 Therefore, management can be called an inexact science.
 Despite these limitations, management scholars have been able to identify general principles of management.
 For example, scientific management principles by F.W.
 Taylor and Functional Management principles by Henri Fayol which you will study in the next chapter.

-You must have understood from the foregoing discussion that manage-ment has features of both art and science.
+You must have understood from the foregoing discussion that management has features of both art and science.
 The practice of management is an art.
 However, managers can work better if their practice is based on the principles of management.
 These principles constitute the science of management.
 Management as an art and a science are therefore not mutually exclusive, but complement each other.

-Management as a Profession
+Management as a professIon

 You have understood so far that all forms of organised activity need to be managed.
 You would also have observed that organisations look for individuals with specific qualifications and experience to manage them.
 It has also been observed that there has been an increase in the corporate form of business on the one hand and increasing emphasis on managed business concerns.
 Does this imply that management is a profession?
 To answer this question let us examine the salient features of a profession and see whether management satisfies them.